fbgabriana/fbgabriana.github.io/README.md

 * [proposals](proposals/) - My KodeGo project proposals.

 * [miniproject1](miniproject1/) - a requirement for KodeGo's web development course.

-No changes will be made to this folder to preserve the state when it was submitted.
+  - To preserve the state when it was submitted, henceforth no more changes will be made to this folder.

+  - All subsequent development to the site has been moved to the philippine-astronomy folder.

 * [harmonicmeans](harmonicmeans/) - Website of Harmonic Means, my sister's musical band.